LuYuhao0624/SJTU-EI312-Car-Control/README.md

 # SJTU-EI312
 ## Requests
-1. Implement turn on/off flash light function in CameraPreview in CarClient.
-See more in Section Details.
-2. Think of more fancy ways of control.
+1. Think of more fancy ways of control.
 Anything related to location is not very favorable.
-3. Reduce the speed of changing direction. (not very necessary now)
+2. Reduce the speed of changing direction. (not very necessary now)

-## Details
-The intention is that when the ambient is dim, we make the client phone turn on its torch.
-However, I cannot do that independently because the camera is occupied by the client cameraPreview all the time (it blocks others to use torch).
-Therefore, I need u to implement a function in CameraPreview to turn on/off the torch.
-U can see the how I am going to use it in `CarClient.MainActivity.turnOn/OffLight`.
-U may refer to [this](https://stackoverflow.com/questions/6068803/how-to-turn-on-front-flash-light-programmatically-in-android) on how to turn on the torch.

 ## To-do
 1. Think of some new controls.